ArduPilot/ardupilot_wiki/dev/source/docs/sitl-native-on-windows.rst

 the ArduPilot code which allows you to run Plane, Copter or Rover without any hardware.

-SITL was originally developed on Linux, and but can now be built and run *natively* on both Linux or Windows.
+SITL was originally developed on Linux, but can now be built and run *natively* on both Linux or Windows.
 It can also be run on a virtual machine (Linux) hosted on Windows, Mac OSX, or Linux.